 The Catalans like to celebrate.
 Whether it's the name day of their holy city or the beginning of spring, the people fill the streets with color, music and entertainment for young and old.

-The various festivals and holidays reflect the Spanish, Catalan and Barcelona traditions.
-The time-celebrations held during the day of the Holy Sant Joan, 23 June and on the day of the Holy City on 24 Mercè September.
-The most beautiful festival in the opinion of many Sant Jordi (Saint George) on 23 April.
-The town on this day is decorated with roses and books stalls.
-Not to be missed a fire run (Correfoc), Giant (Gegants), one of the many people Towers (Castellers) and a Sardana (Catalan folk dance).
+The various festivals and holidays reflect the Spanish, Catalan and Barcelonian traditions.
+The costliest celebrations take place during the day of the Holy Sant Joan, 23 June and on the day of the festival la Mercè on 24 of September.
+The most beautiful festival in the opinion of many is Sant Jordi (Saint George) on 23 April.
+The town is decorated with roses and books stalls on this day.
+You should not miss a fire run (Correfoc), Giant (Gegants), one of the many people Towers (Castellers) and a Sardana (Catalan folk dance).

 Here you'll find the bank holiday overview.

-More on New Year's Eve in Barcelona you can read in our New Year's Eve special.
+You can read more about New Year's Eve in Barcelona in our New Year's Eve special.

 It is not worth climbing on a mountain because of an alleged fireworks on New Year's Eve.
 There are none (or only very occasionally).
-Rather, it is worth more, to spend the New Year's Eve on one of the many places.
-Traditionally, all parties in Barcelona, as in Spain, are turned off twelve second before 12:00 to encourage the new year by twelve grapes to eat.
-This will be for the next twelve months luck.
+It is worth more to spend the New Year's Eve on one of the many squares.
+Traditionally, all parties in Barcelona, as in Spain, are paused twelve seconds before 12am to encourage the new year by eating twelve grapes - one grape in each second.
+This will bring luck for the next twelve months.

-In Port Vell (Old Port), the "Magos" lay down with their ship and pull in a long procession through the city.
-Their train is lined with old and young and they raise the children candies.
+In Port Vell (Old Port), the "Magos" land with their ship and move, while making a long procession, through the city.
+Their train is lined with old and young and they throw candies to the children.
 The children awake in the morning of the 6th January with their gifts, which the Holy three kings brought.

 For detailed information about Carnival in Barcelona, see the Barcelona.de special.

-The 2013 carnival begins at February 7 and ends on February 13.
-From Thursday to Green Ash Wednesday in Barcelona governs the realm of Carnestoltes.
+The carnival in 2015 begins at February 12 and ends on February 18.
+From Thursday to Green Ash Wednesday the realm of Carnestoltes governs Barcelona.
 This big-bellied Prince leads the city's business and creates masked balls, huge festivals and processions with creative costumes.
 The processions and ceremonies in Sitges, just 30 minutes from Barcelona, are worth a visit.

 The many festivities begin with the arrival of King Carnestoltes.
-The highlight is the "Gran Rua", the grand procession, which hundreds of masked participates and thousands of people are watching.
+The highlight is the "Gran Rua", the grand procession, with hundreds of masked participates and thousands of bystanders.

-Each district is celebrating the carnival on its own way.
+Each district is celebrating the carnival in its own way.

-Since 1978, the marathon a year.
+Since 1978, the marathon takes place once a year.
 For more information and to register einemn link can be found in our Barcelona special marathon.

 The first important date of Easter week is Palm Sunday.
-On this day the Padrinos (godparents) give their baptised children some decorated intertwined or palm fronds.
-This gift is followed by the "Mona" followed, creations from chocolate.
-Meanwhile are also less traditional characters such as Harry Potter becoming successful.
+On this day the Padrinos (godparents) give their baptised children some decorated intertwined palm leafs.
+This gift is followed by the "Mona", creations from chocolate.
+Meanwhile less traditional characters such as Harry Potter are becoming successful.

-During the Easter procession through the old city of Barcelona, hundreds of people draw under the accompanied drum rolls and trumpet statues of Maria and Jesus to the cathedral.
+During the Easter procession hundreds of people carry statues of Maria and Jesus under the accompanied drum rolls and trumpet statues through the old town of Barcelona.

-Sant Jordi (Saint George) is for many the most beautiful festival in Barcelona.
-The date of Sant Jordi, the patron of Catalonia, is also known as the "Day of the book", then on that day in the year 1616 is the most important poets of Spain, Cervantesdied , and Shakespeare was born in a 23rd April.
+Many people think that Sant Jordi (Saint George) is the most beautiful festival in Barcelona.
+The date of Sant Jordi, the patron of Catalonia, is also known as the "Day of the book", because the most important poet of spain, Cervantes, died and Shakespeare was born on an 23 of April.

 The tradition wants that the man gives the woman a rose and the woman gives the man a book.
 Couples (and not just married couples) of all ages stroll through the streets, with a rose in her hand or a book under the arm.
 It is a beautiful picture, millions of red roses.
 The Palace of the generals is a popular destination on this day, where each year an exhibition of roses is presented.